 - I like using pecans that have been very finely chopped.
 I recently discovered that Fisher sells very finely chopped pecans—no extra chopping necessary!

-Then, mash the bananas well with a fork (or even with a whisk).
+- Mash the bananas well with a fork.
 Add the remaining cake ingredients, and stir to combine.

 Assembling the cake